markSmurphy/markSmurphy.github.io/v2-website/blog/2022-04-12-High-Availability.md

 If this database is unavailable then our whole system is down.
 So our system also has an availability of 99%

-> An SLA of 99% is awfully low, but we're keeping this example simple and rounding up to whole numbers.
+&gt; An SLA of 99% is awfully low, but we're keeping this example simple and rounding up to whole numbers.

 There are very good reasons why don't design [thick-client](https://en.wikipedia.org/w/index.php?title=Thick_client&redirect=yes) applications anymore, so let's make this a little more realistic by changing it to be browser based.